sudsk/financial-advisor-agent/README.md

 ### Prerequisites
 - Google Cloud Project with billing enabled
 - GKE cluster with Workload Identity enabled
-- Bank of Anthos deployed (see setup instructions below)
 - `gcloud` CLI configured
 - `kubectl` configured for your cluster